mattermost/docs/source/manage/bulk-export-data.rst

     3. Retrieve your file from the location you specified.

 At this time, the export supports attributes of the objects listed below.
-All Mattermost bulk export data files will begin with a `Version` object as the first line of the file.
+All Mattermost bulk export data files will begin with a ``Version`` object as the first line of the file.
 This indicates the version of the Mattermost bulk import file format with which the exported data is compatible.

 You can export the following data types:

 - Teams
-- Channels (public and private)
+- Channels (public, private, and favorites)
 - Users
 - Users' team memberships
 - Users' channel memberships
 - Users' notification preferences
-- Posts (regular, non-reply posts)
+- Posts (regular, non-reply messages)
-- Posts' replies
+- Posts' replies & threads
 - Posts' reactions
 - Custom emoji
 - Direct message channels